The 4 key qualitative aspects to increase the value of my business

 We are together in each step

 It is common to use mainly quantitative variables, rather than qualitative aspects, to define the valuation level of a company.
-As the investor actually buys future expectations, ratios such as historical sales growth and EBITDA margin over sales are recurrently taken into account in valuations in both the DFC Method and Multiples Valuations.
+As the investor actually buys future expectations, ratios such as historical sales growth and EBITDA margin on sales are recurrently taken into account in valuations both in the DFC method as in the Valuations per Multiple.

-In this article, we would like to highlight the qualitative aspects that investors take into account when analysing the risk of a company and which are just as important as the financial aspects.
-Taking these variables into account is of vital importance when defining your Growth Plan in order to maximise the future value of your company in the medium term.
+In this article, we would like to highlight the qualitative aspects that investors take into account when analysing the risk of a company and which are as important as financial ones.
+Taking these variables into account is of vital importance when defining your Growth Plan and thus maximise the future value of your company in the medium term.
 There are four critical qualitative aspects:

 IP & Business Model